 Network Requirements for IPTV and OTT Service

-First thing each service provider should do when start planning to launch IPTV or OTT service, is to check if IP core or access network are ready for video streaming.
-There are requirements that need to be met in different parts of the network, from IP core routers, to DSLAMs and CPE devices.
-In this blog, I will give you a short overview of these requirements, to help you get started.
+The first thing each service provider should do when starting to plan to launch an IPTV or OTT service is check if the IP core or access network is ready for video streaming.
+There are requirements that need to be met in different parts of the network, from IP core routers to DSLAMs and CPE devices.
+In this blog, I will give you a short overview of these requirements to help you get started.

-First you need to decide how to organize the IPTV assessment.
-Should you use in house network department or look for external consultants?
-If you have enough resources and expertise, with small guidance, you can do majority of the tasks on your own.
-However, I strongly recommend to engage external network consultants with extensive experiences in IPTV/OTT at least for a final review.
-This will give you an independent view of your network and interpretation of the measured results from the IPTV/OTT perspective.
+First, you need to decide how to organize the IPTV assessment.
+Should you use an in-house network department or look for external consultants?
+If you have enough resources and expertise, with little guidance, you can do the majority of the tasks on your own.
+However, I strongly recommend engaging external network consultants with extensive experience in IPTV and OTT, at least for a final review.
+This will give you an independent view of your network and an interpretation of the measured results from the IPTV/OTT perspective.

 Does all the network and access equipment support multicast related requirements?

-After you define organization of the assessment, you can move to the technical requirements.
-With introduction of the IPTV in the network, in general, there are two main things you need to check: Is there enough bandwidth in all parts of your network to serve planned number of IPTV users and secondly, does all the network and access equipment support multicast related requirements and is ready for multicast and unicast streaming.
+After you define the organization of the assessment, you can move on to the technical requirements.
+With the introduction of IPTV in the network, in general, there are two main things you need to check: is there enough bandwidth in all parts of your network to serve the planned number of IPTV users, and secondly, does all the network and access equipment support multicast-related requirements and is ready for multicast and unicast streaming?

-For checking the bandwidth requirements, you need to dimension your IPTV service, such as defining number of SD and HD TV channels, number of planned subscribers, VOD and nPVR concurrency.
-Based on these, you can calculate required bandwidth on each DSL line, in access network and in core IP network.
-In case you are not familiar with IPTV solution, you can get some basic overview in the blog How to start an IPTV/OTT Turnkey Solution?
+For checking the bandwidth requirements, you need to dimension your IPTV service, such as defining number of SD and HD TV channels, the number of planned subscribers, and the VOD and nPVR concurrency.
+Based on these, you can calculate the required bandwidth on each DSL line, in the access network, and in the core IP network.
+In case you are not familiar with IPTV solutions, you can get a basic overview in the blog How to start an IPTV/OTT Turnkey Solution?

-Main difference between IPTV and OTT service is that for OTT, unicast streaming is used also for the Linear TV.
-This means, you don’t need to care about multicast support, but it generates bigger bandwidth requirements for your core network.
-Based on dimensioning of the TV service, you can plan several edge locations for streaming to offload your IP core network.
+The main difference between IPTV and OTT services is that for OTT, unicast streaming is also used for linear TV.
+This means you don’t need to care about multicast support, but it generates bigger bandwidth requirements for your core network.
+Based on the dimensioning of the TV service, you can plan several edge locations for streaming to offload your IP core network.

 Check your network architecture diagram and all the network connections and make sure there are no bottlenecks.

-You should carefully check your network architecture diagram and all the network connections and make sure there are no bottlenecks.
-Don’t forget to check these in all regions where you want to deploy IPTV and OTT service, to avoid situations of having plenty of bandwidth in the core, but struggling on the interconnection toward regional networks.
+You should carefully check your network architecture diagram and all the network connections to make sure there are no bottlenecks.
+Don’t forget to check these in all regions where you want to deploy IPTV and OTT services to avoid situations where you have plenty of bandwidth in the core but are struggling with the interconnection toward regional networks.

 Regarding multicast, first check multicast availability across your whole network.
 Again, don’t forget to check all regions where you plan to offer IPTV service.
-Make a list of all different vendors and models of network equipment in your network, especially DSLAMs and DSL modems and verify that all equipment supports multicast.
-Check with the vendors for some best practices document regarding multicast support and make sure your configuration is really aligned with the best practice guidelines.
+Make a list of all the different vendors and models of network equipment in your network, especially DSLAMs and DSL modems, and verify that all equipment supports multicast.
+Check with the vendors for some best practices documents regarding multicast support, and make sure your configuration is really aligned with the best practice guidelines.

-DSL modems are very frequently source of the issues with multicast streaming.
-Such issues take a lot of time for solving it in the production and heavily impacts on the satisfaction of your users.
-Specially with several different models and vendors it is hard to troubleshoot, so it is highly recommended to prepare and test your access network before a commercial launch.
-First thing worth checking is, if the SW installed on the modems supports multicast and all required features such as IGMP snooping.
-Secondly, make a detailed test with 2-3 concurrent multicast streams on the modem and running WiFi and multicast traffic at the same time, if such scenario will be used.
-The later, is usually an issue, without proper fine tuning of the modem configuration.
+DSL modems are a frequent source of issues with multicast streaming.
+Such issues take a lot of time to solve in production and have a heavy impact on the satisfaction of your users.
+Especially with several different models and vendors, it is hard to troubleshoot, so it is highly recommended to prepare and test your access network before a commercial launch.
+The first thing worth checking is if the SW installed on the modems supports multicast and all required features, such as IGMP snooping.
+Secondly, make a detailed test with 2-3 concurrent multicast streams on the modem and running WiFi and multicast traffic at the same time, if such a scenario will be used.
+The later is usually an issue without proper fine-tuning of the modem configuration.

-Even when you make all mentioned steps and prepare well for the IPTV launch, for sure you will face some streaming issues for a specific customers, based on the line quality or some other specifics.
-For such cases it is extremely important that your access maintenance team can fine tune DSL line parameters per specific subscriber.
+Even when you follow all the steps mentioned and prepare well for the IPTV launch, you will surely face some streaming issues for specific customers based on the line quality or some other specifics.
+In such cases, it is extremely important that your access maintenance team fine-tune DSL line parameters per specific subscriber.

 You need to have a tool showing you historical report on the DSL lines performance, per each DSL line.